 In 2007 we began thinking about reactivating Radio Sylvia legally.
 However, this did not result in any specific activities.
 At last preparations started in September 2008, and after a test period regular internet broadcasts were launched on 8th January 2009.
-The station was broadcasting daily from 8 p.m. to midnight, initially with a bit rate of 64 kbit/s and since 10th February 2009 with 128 kbit/s.
-At first the transmissions consisted of nonstop music only.
-At the end of February 2009 we introduced presented shows: On every Saturday from 8 p.m. to 9 p.m. the programme "Blackout" with Mark Andersen was aired, followed by the show "Alles was Recht ist" from 9 p.m. to 10 p.m. presented by Brewford T. Justice.
+The station was broadcasting daily from 8 p.m. to midnight.
+Initially the transmissions consisted of nonstop music only but at the end of February 2009 we introduced presented shows: On every Saturday from 8 p.m. to 9 p.m. the programme "Blackout" with Mark Andersen was aired, followed by the show "Alles was Recht ist" from 9 p.m. to 10 p.m. presented by Brewford T. Justice.
 However, on popular demand, on 4th July 2009 these two shows were replaced by the co-presented programme "Veitstanz", which ran every Saturday from 8 p.m. to 10 p.m.

 After installation of new broadcasting computers, we extended our transmission times on 1st December 2009 and were on the air for 12 hours daily from noon to midnight.
-Since 1st September 2010 we broadcast 24/7.
+Since 1st September 2010 we are broadcasting 24/7.